 Besides getting the drill bit or screw started in those pilot holes, you can also use this simple tool to mark wood and create a cutting line for the blade to follow.

-Awls are not solely dedicated to a job site or just meant to punch holes in wood.
-In fact, it’s a popular tool often utilized in backcountry camping.
-Other craftsmen on the road use it as an ice pick or when they need to make holes for tent modifications.
+Awls are not limited to job sites or just used for punching holes in wood.
+They are versatile tools often employed in backcountry camping.
+Other craftsmen on the road use them as ice picks or when they need to make holes for tent modifications.

 As you know, an awl’s tip can pierce leather well.
 So if you’re on a trail, you can use awls to make holes for extra belt notches to keep it tight and prevent accidents.
 Besides wood and leather, its needle-point tips can also hole through sheet metal.